DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

         * Requires that websites have a privacy policy
         * Provides for parental inspection and deletion of information
         * Requires parental consent for data collection
+    * **Safe Harbor Program**
+        * developed by the US and EU to address concerns that the US does not have a regulatory framework that provides adequate protection for personal data transferred from the European Economic Area (EAA)
     * **Privacy Shield**
+        * As of July 12, 2016, the EU reversed its decision on the legal adequacy of the US Safe Harbor program.
+        * Privacy Shield replaces the Safe Harbor Program which the EU deems adequate for protecting personal information
+        * managed by the FTC
         * international agreement between the US and the EU
         * allows transfer of personal data from the European Economic Area (EEA) to the US by US based companies
         * NOT an indicator of GDPR compliance